Academic Progression Policy

 Readmission

-A student dismissed from the UNR Med PA Studies Program will not be granted readmission (ARC-PA A3.15d)
+A student dismissed from the UNR Med PA Studies Program will not be granted readmission.
+(ARC-PA 5th A3.15d)

 Program Completion

-The maximum time to complete the UNR Med PA Studies Program is 4 years from the time of matriculation.
-(ARC-PA A3.15b)
+The maximum time to complete the UNR Med PA Studies Program is four (4) years from initial matriculation.
+(ARC-PA 5th A3.15b)

 Grading